 Keep in mind that some financial firms have net worth requirements.
 Others may work with specific groups, such as small businesses or nonprofit organizations.
 You may need to shop around before settling on a fee-based advisor suitable for your needs.

-- Fee-based investments are available through financial consultants at a bank, investment company, or other financial institution.
+- Fee-based investments are available through financial consultants at banks, investment companies, or other financial institutions.

 - The commission aspect of the fee-based compensation model presents a potential conflict of interest for investors.

-- Fee-based advisors may charge a flat fee, hourly rate, or a percentage of the market value of assets being managed, but they do not earn a commission.
+- Fee-only advisors charge a flat fee, hourly rate, or a percentage of the market value of assets being managed.